 From the hotel kitchen . . .

-Alex dons his apron to cook dinner for guests four nights a week and we enjoyed a very tasty three-course home-cooked dinner for 25 euros – served by Susan, a charming host.
+Alex dons his apron to cook dinner for guests four nights a week and we enjoyed a very tasty three-course home-cooked dinner for 25 euros – served by Susan, a charming host (who previously worked in a 5-star London hotel).
 Nothing seems to be too much trouble for them and they certainly try their best to accommodate their guests’ wishes.

 If you’re there when Alex isn’t cooking, I can highly recommend Miceli restaurant in the village, where chef Marga Coll creates her own versions of Mallorcan dishes.
 They’re different each day and depend on what she has sourced at the market in Inca.
 Miceli is open for lunch and dinner and any stay in Selva really should include one meal at this lovely townhouse restaurant in the heart of the village (and just a short walk away from the hotel).